JoseRoca/WinFBX2/docs/COM/DSAFEARRAY Class.md

 #### Usage example

 ```
-DIM cws AS CWSTR = "- This, a sample string."
+DIM dws AS DWSTRING = "- This, a sample string."
-DIM cwsa AS DSAFEARRAY = AfxStrSplit(cws, " ,.-")
+DIM dsa AS DSAFEARRAY = AfxStrSplit(dws, " ,.-")
-FOR i AS LONG = cwsa.LBound TO cwsa.UBound
+FOR i AS LONG = dsa.LBound TO dsa.UBound
-  PRINT cwsa.GetStr(i)
+  PRINT dsa.GetStr(i)
 NEXT
 ```